hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/intro.md

 for St. Gingolph in the SLR.
 These objects can also be found in quantities that regularly exceed the national median on Bielersee and Brienzersee.
 Industrial pellets are found in all survey areas but high/extreme values have been recorded in Préverenges, Genève, Biel, Lugano and Brienze.

-See the survey results for more details
+See the section [_Calculating baseline values_](threshhold) for sample calculations and a detailed explanation.

 ### The structure and evolution of this document